LGerlinger/Particle_sim2/README.md

 To apply a force or a deletion in a zone, first press the corresponding key then left click (not on a particle).
 You can then keep left mouse pressed to keep the force or deletion happening.
 You also don't need to keep the key pressed once you have left clicked.

+## Compilation

+**Commands**
+-"make" simply compiles.
+-"make sure" compiles and runs the program.
+-"make nopengl" compiles the program with OpenGL removed.
+Only SFML will be used for rendering.
+-"make clean" cleans the build files but not the executable.
+-"make again" cleans and compiles.

+**Possible issues**
+If the program doesn't compile because of linking issues with OpenGL libraries, "make clean" then "make nopengl" might solve it.

+**Environment**
+The compilation of this program is tested with g++15, std=c++17 on Ubuntu 22.04.
+Unfortunately, I don't have any other machines to try it on but it should work with most g++ versions after 11 and SFML is cross platform.

+**This program uses SFML**
-## This program uses SFML
+This c++ program uses SFML 2.5.1.

-The c++ program uses SFML 2.5.1.
-I think I used [this guide](https://www.sfml-dev.org/tutorials/2.6/start-linux.php) for the installation.
+I used [this guide](https://www.sfml-dev.org/tutorials/2.5/start-linux.php) for the installation on Linux.
+For Windows you might be able to download SFML from [there](https://www.sfml-dev.org/download/sfml/2.5.1/).